Open-Up/openup_s02e03/TP.md

 Install Apache in a docker container.
 You should be able to render the default page in your browser.

-Hint : remember to call apt-get update before installing package apache2.

-Hint 2 : You can not call */etc/init.d/apache2 start* or equivalent as an entry point.

-Hint 3 : You need to load */etc/apache2envvars* before launching apache2

-Hint 4 : You need to initialize directories.
-I did that with a **RUN /etc/init.d/apache2 start** (not for starting server !
-Yes, it's cheeting....)
+Hint : You can start apache normally and then listen on a log file (/var/log/apache2/error.log) for instance

 ## Exercice 5